jatin-1305/Parkinator/README.md

 In main.py, under the section of get_otp, where email is sent of forgot password needs to be fill with your own email and password for its successful working.

 Requirements -
-firebase installed (pip install firebase) kivy installed json installed requests installed
+firebase installed (pip install firebase), kivy installed, json installed, requests installed